AI can write useful scripts. It can also write scripts that read your SSH keys and POST them somewhere interesting.

 Two Files, One Trust Boundary

-When AI generates a tool, ask it to produce two files:
+Ask AI to produce two files:

-- A wrapper script (bash or PowerShell) that humans read and approve
+1. A wrapper script (bash or PowerShell) that humans read and approve

-- A Deno script that does the actual work
+2. A Deno script that does the actual work

 user reads wrapper → user runs wrapper → wrapper invokes Deno with limited permissions → Deno script runs constrained